ahgittin/license-audit-maven-plugin/README.md

     mvn clean install

-It should now be ready for use.
+Note Java 8 is required (only for tests to run).
+After a successful run it should be ready for use.

 # Usage Examples